zink-lang/zink/docs/compiler/calls.md

 Same as internal functions, will be updated once have the design of selector in [v0.2.0][v0.2.0]

+### Extended Functions

+We have also introduces extended functions inside the compiler for complete the difference between EVM bytecode and WASM, see the implementation [select](./control-flow.md#select) as example.

 ### Main Function

 You may never meet this because it is embedded in the compiled